Introduction

 Emissions from agriculture

-Agriculture accounts for approximately 11% of greenhouse gases (GHG) in the UK.
+Agriculture accounts for around 12% of greenhouse gases in the UK.

-Three GHG emitted by agriculture are nitrous oxide, methane and carbon dioxide.
+Three greenhouse gases emitted by agriculture are nitrous oxide, methane and carbon dioxide.

-In 2021 nitrous oxide emissions from agriculture are estimated to have fallen by:
+In 2022 nitrous oxide emissions from agriculture are estimated to have fallen by approximately 23% since 1990.

 The main sources of agricultural nitrous oxide emissions in the UK are sourced from agricultural soils, particularly as a result of nitrogen fertiliser application, manure (both applied and excreted on pasture) and leaching/run off.
 Reductions in emissions is mainly due to more efficient fertiliser use.